 Every spring, when the wild parsnip sprouts and the elusive salamanders begin to breed, the team at Mequon Nature Preserve calls in backup to do important conservation and restoration work.

-But during a brisk day this fall — with her tail wagging and a few small, excited barks — Tilia, a chocolate lab, is impatient to get the show on the road.
+But during a brisk fall day — with her tail wagging and a few small, excited barks — Tilia, a chocolate lab, is impatient to get the show on the road.

 She’s wearing a vest, which in her mind, means only one thing.
 She’s about to go on a search — and treats are waiting on the other side.